Questions & Answers

 What do you do in your daily job at Aquarium Co-Op?

-As the assistant store manager for the shop, my primary job is making sure operations at the store are going smoothly.
-My daily duties include detailed cleaning of the planted sale tanks, helping customers, ordering fish and medicating them in quarantine, communicating with Robert on any major issues that arise, and much more.
+As the store manager for the shop, my primary job is making sure operations at the store are going smoothly.
+My daily duties include detailed cleaning of the planted sale tanks, helping customers, ordering fish and medicating them in quarantine, communicating any major issues that arise, and much more.
 I also am tasked with restocking the shop, whether that be CO2 for the planted tanks or going "grocery shopping" to get clams for Murphy!

 What is your favorite fish and why?